 Grammars inferred by the approach developed by Jonyer et al. (2004) were limited to chains of isomorphic subgraphs which must be connected by a single edge.
-Since the connecting edge can be included in the production subgraph, and isomorphic subgraphs will overlap by one vertex, our approach can infer Jonyer's class of grammars.
+Since the connecting edge can be included in the production's subgraph, and isomorphic subgraphs will overlap by one vertex, our approach can infer Jonyer et al.'s class of grammars..

 We would like to indicate general future directions in graph grammar inference research.
-They are as follows:
+They are:

-Develop algorithms which allow for learning larger classes of graph grammars.
+(1) Develop algorithms which allow for learning larger classes of graph grammars.
 We extended classes of presently learnable graph grammars.
 It is possible to extend it even further into context sensitive graph grammars where we could still replace nodes and edges, but whether or not this replacement takes place depends on the neighborhood of the replaced node or edge.
-In order to regenerate structures, we would need a more sophisticated generation mechanism with a context sensitive embedding mechanism.
-This mechanism, inferred during induction, would indicate nodes to merge during the generation process.
-We can explore other techniques like the decomposition of graphs in searching for the best grammar which describes the data.
+In order to regenerate structures we would need more sophisticated generation mechanism with a context sensitive embedding mechanism.
+This mechanism, inferred during induction, would indicate nodes to merge during the generation of graphs in searching for the best grammar which describes the data.

-- Investigate learnable properties of graphs from the perspective of graph grammars. - Identify experimental areas and show the significance of graph grammar inference in these domains.
-One of the new domains we approach (Ates et al., 2006) are visual languages, where graph grammar inference from a sample of a language can give a grammar to be used to check newly written programs. - Use graph grammar inference to identify building blocks, modularity and motifs in biology, software, social networks, and electronics circuits.
-We did experiments in biology and XML domains (Kukluk et al., 2007).
+(2) Investigate learnable properties of graphs from the perspective of graph grammars.

+(3) Identify experimental areas and show the significance of graph grammar inference in these domains.
+One of the new domains we approach is visual languages, where graph grammar inference from the sample of a language can give a grammar to be used to check newly written programs.

+(4) Use graph grammar inference to identify building blocks, modularity and motifs in biology, software, social networks, and electronics circuits.
+We did experiments in biology and XML domains.
 Biological and chemical structures are still very promising areas of the application of recursive graph grammars.
-Social networks, VLSI circuits, and the Internet are domains with relational data whose hierarchy and recursive properties can be explored with graph grammars. - Expand graph grammar inference to learning stochastic graph grammars.
+Social networks, Very Large Scale Integrated circuits, and the Internet are domains with relational data whose hierarchy and recursive properties we can explore with graph grammars.

+(5) Expand graph grammar inference to learning stochastic graph grammars.
 This extension would require assigning a probability to each production.
-We can evaluate this probability based on the portion of the input graph covered by the inferred production (Oates, Doshi, and Huang, 2003).
+We can evaluate this probability based on the portion of the input graph covered by the inferred production.